iHeartRadio Mini Player

 • Based on the visual design, did the user know how to interact with the mini player?

 • Was the tooltip successful in conveying the information?
-Did the user read the tooltip?
+Did the user read the tooltip and absorb the information?

 • Was the text large enough to read?

 • Were there any misconceptions with the visual affordance?

 After multiple rounds of user testing with working prototypes, we were able to conclude the general direction for the mini player.
 Above are sample documentation from the user testing analysis.
 Exercises included affinity diagramming, observation sheets, sorting painpoints, and other documentations.

 See full documentation of the results here.